This page has been translated automatically.

 Meshes can be loaded to RAM and VRAM separately for more efficient work with geometry.
 This allows eliminating memory leaks: meshes participating in collisions and intersections can be loaded to RAM only, if they are not currently rendered.

-There are 3 modes of mesh streaming to RAM/VRAM:
+There are two modes of mesh streaming to RAM/VRAM:

 • Asynchronous mode that provides asynchronous loading of meshes.